-- Students will be interviewed by the DBA Admission Committee or a subset of that and only if the interview is deemed successful will the candidate be eligible for an offer of admission. - Meeting the above conditions doesn't guarantee automatic admission into the program.
-The selection committee will choose the best 20 candidates.
+- Students who are native speakers of English and have completed their undergraduate or postgraduate Education in an English medium institution in a country where English is the official language. - Students who have graduated from institutions where the medium of instruction is English, the TOEFL or IELTS requirement may be waived provided that the student supplies evidence that he/she obtained an Academic IELTS band 6.00, TOEFL score of 550, or its equivalent on another standardized test approved by MOHESR, at the time of admission to his/her Master's program. - Students will be interviewed by the DBA Admission Committee or a subset of that and only if the interview is deemed successful will the candidate be eligible for an offer of admission. - Meeting the above conditions doesn't guarantee automatic admission into the program.
+The selection committee will choose the best 20 candidates